Seven glimpses of learning power that capture the essence of why, what and how

 Discussing and nudging the learning process

-The questions opposite illustrate the kinds of things that teachers can encourage students to pay attention to.
-Instead of skipping quickly on to ‘the right answer’, students are asked to slow down and notice and appraise the strategies and steps they are using along the way.
+The questions alongside illustrate the kinds of things that teachers can encourage students to pay attention to.
+Instead of skipping quickly on to ‘the right answer’ students are asked to slow down and notice and appraise the strategies and steps they are using along the way.
 This helps them to become more reflective and thoughtful about their own learning.
 They are being encouraged to explore and compare different strategies for making progress.
 This helps them become more flexible and resourceful in the face of difficulty, and to get into the habit of looking for alternative ways of proceeding if their first tack turns out not to work.
 They are being encouraged to develop the habit of thinking for themselves about what helpful knowledge or strategies they might already possess that could help them out in this situation, and thus to become more independent and resourceful.This is meta-cognition and self-regulation in action.

 Comments are closed.